adaptiq-ai/adaptiq/README.md

 Adaptiq employs a multi-stage approach:

-1. **Prompt Parsing (default-run)**: An LLM-powered module analyzes the agent's task description to extract the intended sequence of sub-tasks and actions
+1. **Prompt Parsing**: An LLM-powered module analyzes the agent's task description to extract the intended sequence of sub-tasks and actions

-2. **Hypothetical State Generation (default-run)**: Uses the prompt parser's output to define idealized states and actions for heuristic Q-table initialization
+2. **Hypothetical State Generation**: Uses the prompt parser's output to define idealized states and actions for heuristic Q-table initialization

-3. **Log Parsing (first step of the run)**: Module parses raw execution logs to identify actual agent thoughts, tool calls, and outcomes
+3. **Log Parsing**: Module parses raw execution logs to identify actual agent thoughts, tool calls, and outcomes

-4. **Reconciliation (second step of the run)**: A central facilitates the alignment of the intended plan with actual execution.
+4. **Reconciliation**: A central facilitates the alignment of the intended plan with actual execution.
 It allows the user to:
    - Validate/correct inferred states and actions
    - Confirm/override calculated rewards
    - Refine the understanding of the agent's behavior